Pezz89/PySoundConcat/src/sppysound/docs/installation.rst

 Other dependencies
 ++++++++++++++++++

-libsndfile and HDF5 libraries can also be installed via homebrew/linuxbrew:
+libsndfile, sox and the HDF5 libraries can also be installed via homebrew/linuxbrew:

 .. code:: bash